-The Wildlife Society produces fact sheets on issues related to wildlife management and conservation, which may accompany position statements the Society adopts on a particular topic.
-TWS members as well as non-members are encouraged to print and distribute the fact sheets below in support of efforts to educate decision-makers, the public, and other stakeholders on issues that affect wildlife.
+The Wildlife Society produces fact sheets on issues related to wildlife management and conservation.
+TWS members as well as non-members are encouraged to print and distribute the fact sheets below to educate decision-makers, the public, and other stakeholders on issues that affect wildlife.

 Domestic cats (Felis catus) have no native range and are considered an exotic species throughout the world.
 This species poses a threat to native ecosystems as a reservoir for disease, competitor with other predators, and because of its habit of killing even when not hungry.
 TWS strongly opposes the existence of feral cat colonies and urges owners to keep their pets indoors or on a leash.

 Although many now-extinct horses evolved in North America, feral horses (Equus caballus) today are the descendants of horses introduced to the Americas in the 1500s by Spanish conquistadores.
 These horses are non-native and damage native ecosystems by trampling vegetation, hard-packing soils, and over-grazing.
 With no natural predators, horse populations continue to increase and current management options cost taxpayers millions annually.

 Feral swine (Sus scrofa) have taken hold in the U.S. as a result of accidental escapes and purposeful releases.
 Their ability to quickly reproduce and persist under many different habitat conditions has resulted in the species being a degrader of native ecosystems, an agricultural nuisance, and a carrier of disease.
 Management of this species is particularly difficult, as authority is divided between several different federal, state, and provincial departments with different management priorities.